HoussemDellai/aks-course/240_aks_ingress_frontdoor/readme.md

 ```

 `Terraform` deploys all YAML files in the `kubernetes` directory.
-That includes a sample application.
+That includes a sample application, ingress and controller.

 ```sh
 kubectl get pods,deployments,services,ingress --namespace webapi